 The annual Showcase event of the Burnaby Photographic Society (BPS) is a chance to present to the public our club's high-quality photographic work.
 Large framed prints are hung in the lobby of the Shadbolt Centre for the Arts, and the annual Saturday night event features about 20 to 25 short but entertaining audio-visual shows.
 Typically, such shows are composed of still photos accompanied by music that helps to set a complementary mood.
 Some shows also combine still photos with short video clips.

-    - Audiences will be more engaged if your show illustrates a clear theme and the music that you have chosen enhances the mood and feeling of the photos.
-In addition, the most engaging shows tell a clear story, are humourus, are informative and/or entertain the viewer.
+- Audiences will be more engaged if your show illustrates a clear theme, and the music that you have chosen enhances the mood and feeling of your show.
+In addition, the most engaging shows tell a clear story, are humourus, are informative, and/or entertain the viewer.

 - Family holiday shows should emphasize artistic and creative elements, as opposed to simply being a series of "record shots" of events, family poses, and scenes that would have limited audience appeal.

 - The audience is most entertained by shows that are 4 minutes long or less.
 Even one-minute shows have been successful in the past, especially if they are humorous!
 Well-paced durations of slides, simple and consistent transition styles, and a supportive music track are basic elements for engaging the audience and keeping them interested.